 The North River Collaborative has a history of successfully implementing major federal/state programs to expand the capacity of member school districts at no cost.
 NRC has spearheaded the procurement of grant and foundation funding through agencies such as the Massachusetts Department of Elementary and Secondary Education, the Massachusetts Commission for the Blind, and other public/private foundations, and organizations.
-During FY21, the total amount awarded on behalf of districts and to support NRC programs was \$564,851.
+During FY22, the total amount awarded on behalf of districts and to support NRC programs was \$947,662.
 Districts received the following grant funded supports and services:

-- Transportation and extended day/year programming for students in recovery. - Safe and Supportive Schools initiative activities to assist our programs in enhancing the safety and well-being of students. - After school/weekend recreational program for students with visual impairment. - Tutoring, professional development, and parent support for English language learners.
+- Transportation and extended day/year programming for students in recovery. - Tutoring, professional development, and parent support for English language learners.